GoogleCloudPlatform/bigquery-utils/stored_procedures/README.md

   CREATE OR REPLACE TABLE sample.hacker AS
   SELECT * FROM `bigquery-public-data.hacker_news.full`
-  WHERE type = 'story'
-  AND text IS NOT NULL
+  WHERE text IS NOT NULL
   LIMIT 1000;

   CALL `bqutil.procedure.bqml_generate_embeddings`(